thinkocapo/hash-tronic/README.md

-2. Import a Private Key (Ethereum Account) to Geth, one that already has Eth In a new shell window (consider doing this before running Geth node. shouldn't hurt to do it afterwards though) `geth account import ../<keyfile>` ../ because don't want your privateKey pasted within this project or create a new address/privateKey, (instructions)[https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts]
+2. Import a Private Key (Ethereum Account) to Geth, one that already has Eth In a new shell window (consider doing this before running Geth node. shouldn't hurt to do it afterwards though) `geth account import ~/path/to/<keyfile>` do not put in ./hash-tronic or ~/Library/Ethereum, for security

+- Save the passphrase somewhere secure
+- Confirm the public address it gives you is same as the one your privateKey already corresponded to.
+- Open a geth console by typing `geth attach` and then `> eth.accounts` to make sure your account is there.
+- Check the balance using (geth command?, or insert a script *TODO*)
+- See that a keystore file was created like `~/Library/Ethereum/geth/keystore/UTC--2018-02-15T01-52-15.596264000Z--7d0a72767347332be638a0b9f3d751601ac03c8f
+You can also create a new address/privateKey, [instructions](https://github.com/ethereum/go-ethereum/wiki/Managing-your-accounts)

 3. Run the node script using npm start
 Web3 config makes JRC-20 protocool requests to the node your started on `localhost:8545`.
 This address:port is specified in the index.js file during web3 instance configuration.